 This discovery then returned the verdict that plastic surfaces were the safer cutting board alternative.
 Concerns about the still live bacteria living within the wood cutting board and it being able emerge at a later time contrasted sharply with the safety of the plastic boards.
 A cleaning with hot soapy water effectively removed the applied bacteria from the plastic material.

-Getting the Accurate Facts can Sometimes be Confusing
+Getting the Facts Can Sometimes be Confusing

-So Which is the Safest Cutting Board Material?
+So Which is the Safest Material?